GRIP FAQs

 Step 4: Go to the GRIP website for course listings at https://grip.ngsgenealogy.org/

-Step 5: At the time registration opens, a registration button will appear on the course pages (*Note: if you do not see the registration button, please refresh your page or clear your cache and try again)
+Step 5: At the time registration opens, a registration button will appear on the Main Course Page (*Note: if you do not see the registration button, please refresh your page or clear your cache and try again)

 Step 6: Click the registration button.
 This will redirect you to the “menu” on your NGS account page – allowing you to move through the steps to register for your course and any add-ons you wish.